NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ### Known Issues and Workarounds

 *	Project submission and release is currently disabled. <!--SUBP-201-->
-*  Reports are currently not available in the Data Submission Portal and will be added back in an upcoming version:
+*  Reports are currently not available in the Data Submission Portal for all users.
+Accessing Case Overview Report, Aliquot Overview Report and Data Validation Report requires user to have both "read report" and access to projects they are willing to obtain a report for.
-    *   Data Validation Report: The rows in the report are sometimes duplicated and #Files in error are not showing up in the report.
-The user should go to Project > Browse > Submitted Files to see the files in error and the error type<!--PGDC-1025 and PGDC-997-->.
-    *   The Scientific Pre-alignment QC Report is not available.

 Release details are maintained in the [GDC Data Submission Portal Change Log](https://github.com/NCI-GDC/submission-ui/blob/master/CHANGELOG.md).